HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/data-overview-walkthrough.rst

 Run it
 ------

-Canonical launcher command:
+The TOML declares ``workflow = "overview"`` so the same ``hmp run`` entry point dispatches to the data-only pipeline:

 .. code-block:: bash

-   python -m launchers data-overview run examples/projects/data_overview/project.toml

-Repository wrapper script:
+   hmp run examples/projects/04_data_overview/project.toml

+A second variant uses the Nançon catchment with two configs (full overview and a hydrography-only slice):

 .. code-block:: bash

-   python examples/projects/data_overview/run_data_overview.py
+   hmp run examples/projects/05_nancon_data_overview/config_overview.toml
+   hmp run examples/projects/05_nancon_data_overview/config_hydrography_only.toml

 How the files relate
 --------------------

-- ``examples/projects/data_overview/run_data_overview.py`` is only a thin
-  wrapper around the launcher CLI.
-- ``examples/projects/data_overview/project.toml`` is the actual case
+- ``examples/projects/04_data_overview/project.toml`` is the case
   definition.
+It declares ``workflow = "overview"`` at the top level, so ``hmp run`` dispatches to the data-only pipeline (no solver, no mesh).
-- The gallery page :doc:`../capability_gallery/cases/geographic_watershed_overview` republishes
+- The gallery page :doc:`../capability_gallery/cases/geographic_watershed_overview`
-  stable figures generated from this workflow.
+  republishes stable figures generated from this workflow.
 - The focused hydrography page :doc:`../capability_gallery/cases/geographic_bdtopage_hydrography_overlay`
   republishes the minimal `BD Topage only` variant when you want to inspect the